hyperagon/hyperagon.github.io/content/posts/es.md

 Press **C** to cloak, note that you can't fire weapons or hail planets while cloaked.

-## Add Outfits (they all take mass but outfits space will go negative and still work)
+## Add Outfits (they all take mass but outfit space will go negative and still work)

 ```
 	outfits